liammulhern/CSSE4011/project/gateway/gateway-server/readme.md

 # Overview
 Receives batched tracker device data via uart and uploads to the gateway via network connection.

+> NOTE: This will most likely be written in python and use the Azure IoT Hub SDK

 # Connection
 Server runs on network and recieves uart messages to relay to Azure IoT Hub MQTT server